Palette-Picker/palette_picker_be/README.md

 [Chris Basham](https://github.com/chrisdbasham317)
 [Amy Rippeto](https://github.com/aripp2)

 As students in the Front-End Engineering Program at Turing school of Software and Design, we were tasked with creating a RESTful API and database to use with a frontend application.
 Palette Picker was inspired by the well known [Coolors](https://coolors.co/393d3f-fdfdff-c6c5b9-62929e-546a7b) site.
+The project was accomplished with heavy emphasis on remote work, and clear, concise, efficient communication.
+We set out to create an thoroughly tested, and attractive application with a pleasing UI/UX.

 ### [Front End Repo](https://github.com/Palette-Picker/palette_picker_fe)
 ### [Live Application](https://palette-picker-1906-fe.herokuapp.com)